ricardoRamoM/Vending-Machine---Basys-3---VHDL/README.md

 The provided code implements a circuit that determines the value of change that should be returned to the user after purchasing a product.
 This circuit is based on a process that is executed on each edge rise of the clock.

-When the confirmation signal (Confirm) is activated ('1'), the circuit calculates the value of the change as the difference between the accumulated money (accumulatedmoney) and the price of the product (Productprice).
-This value is then stored in the "change_value" signal.
+When the confirmation signal (Confirm) is activated ('1'), the circuit calculates the value of the change as the difference between the accumulated money (dineroAcumulado) and the price of the product (precioProducto).
+This value is then stored in the "valor_del_cambio" signal.

 [Back to Top](#top)

 ## Dispenser States

-This code represents an FSM (Finite State Machine) that controls the states of a dispenser.
+This code represents an FSM (Finite State Machine) that controls the states of a dispenser, in this case the machine es a Moore beacuse the outputs are in the states.

 To express the FSM, we use the next diagram: